// Z-15

 unproven Compute reduction at frontier scale.
 The historical 40-75% range and the 38-42% runtime range are unproven projections; they are not asserted as measurements.

 public-safe Z-15 has never been independently benchmarked.
-The proof engine is under construction.
 Benchmark and falsification are invited.

 How to engage